hsk81/yeoman-generator-dizmo/generators/app/templates/README.md

     {
         "dizmo": {
-            "install-to": "..",
-            "settings": {..}
+            "path": "..", "settings": {
+                ..
             }
         }
+    }

-The configuration is hierarchical and recursive, i.e. that a `.generator-dizmo/config.json` file can be saved in any parent directory of the current project's path, all of which are then merged during the build dynamically into `package.json`, where configuration files in the lower levels have precedence.
+The configuration is hierarchical and recursive, i.e. that a `.generator-dizmo/config.json` file can be saved in any parent directory of the current project's path, all of which are then merged during the build dynamically into `package.json`.
+Configuration files in the lower levels have precedence.

 ## Versioning